- Initial set-up of the venue, including signs and the Registrar's desk.

 - If an attendee states that they prepaid for a Festival Programme, locate their name on the Prepaid Programmes List, check it off and give them a Festival Programme from the box.

-- Music teachers may be given a Festival Programme free of charge, but only if they ask (do not offer).
+- Music teachers may be given a Festival Programme free of charge, but only if they ask (do not offer unless they refuse to pay the admission fee).

 - For all others, Festival Programmes may be purchased for $10.00 each (cash only, cheques accepted payable to Rotary Burlington Music Festival).
 Place the money in the Cash Box, making change when necessary.